-This policy will be available on Heidelberg Primary School's website so that parents and other members of the school community can easily access information about the anaphylaxis management procedures.
-The parents and carers of students who are enrolled at Heidelberg Primary School and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.
+This policy will be available on the Heidelberg Primary School's website so that parents and other members of the school community can easily access information about Heidelberg Primary School's anaphylaxis management procedures.

-The Principal is responsible for ensuring that all relevant staff, including casual relief staff and volunteers are aware of this policy and Heidelberg Primary School's procedures for anaphylaxis management.
+The Principal is responsible for ensuring that all relevant staff, including casual relief staff, canteen staff and volunteers are aware of this policy and Heidelberg Primary School's procedures for anaphylaxis management.
 Casual relief staff and volunteers who are responsible for the care and/or supervision of students who are identified as being at risk of anaphylaxis will also receive a verbal briefing on this policy, their role in responding to an anaphylactic reaction and where required, the identity of students at risk.